 If you think your baby’s rash might be an allergic reaction, try to figure out if you’ve introduced any new foods or used any new products recently.
 The culprit is often detergent or soap!

-If your baby's nappy rash gets worse, even after several days of home treatments, is severe or occurs along with a fever, you should seek advice from your family doctor or a pharmacist to ensure that the rash isn't infected.
-They'll be able to prescribe you some medication to help soothe and treat the rash.
+If your baby’s nappy rash gets worse, even after several days of home treatments, is severe or occurs along with a fever, you should seek advice from your family doctor or a pharmacist to ensure that the rash isn’t infected.
+They’ll be able to prescribe you some medication (cream or antibiotics) to help soothe and treat the rash.

 Yes, according to the brand's website, Vaseline® Jelly can be applied to form a protective barrier after wiping your child's bottom clean.
 It can also help prevent irritants from making sore skin from nappy rash feel worse, while also locking in moisture to calm and soothe your baby's skin.